 These quieter onsens are cheaper (sometimes free) and easy to find if you ask the local people.
 Those are the onsen experiences you will truly love.

 Ibusuki Onsen near Kagoshima

-Speaking of Kagoshima this is a unique onsen experience to have.
-It is around 1 hour train journey from Kagoshima city.
+Speaking of Kagoshima Ibusuki onsen is definitely a unique onsen experience to have.
+It is around a one hour train journey from Kagoshima city.

 I haven’t made it there but a friend did and said it was great.

-If you’re in Tokyo and wanting a hot spring experience then this is probably you best bet as you can day trip it there.
+If you’re in Tokyo and wanting a hot spring experience then Hakone onsen is probably you best bet as you can day trip it there.